Walthamstow Pumphouse Museum

-The Walthamstow Pumphouse Museum is a museum based in Walthamstow, north-east London, it is contained in and around Low Hall Pumping Station, a Grade II listed building, originally built as a sewage pumping station in 1885.
+The Walthamstow Pumphouse Museum is a museum based in Walthamstow, in the London Borough of Waltham Forest.
+It is based in and around Low Hall Pumping Station, a Grade II listed building, originally built as a sewage pumping station in 1885.

-The museum focuses on the pioneering achievements in road, rail, air and sea transport in Waltham Forest and the surrounding area from the early 19th century.
+The museum focuses on the pioneering breakthroughs in road, rail, air and sea transport, that occurred in Waltham Forest and the surrounding area,.
+These achievements include the first British motorcar and the first all British aircraft, which first flew from Walthamstow Marshes.

 The museum displays various artifacts, including AEC Routemaster buses, a pair of Marshall C class steam engines, and various fire fighting vehicles.

 Also included in the museum's collection is a decommissioned London Underground 1967 Stock Victoria line carriage that is frequently used as a film set, concert venue for Underground Lunchtime Recitals and as a supper club three nights per week.

+In 2025 the museum merged with the nearby Markfield Beam Engine and Museum to form the Heritage and Communities Trust.